Mercigil/LITA_Project/SalesPerformance.md

 ---
 ### Conclusion
- The following are my insight got form the data analysis,data quer and data visualization
+ The following are my insight got form the data analysis,data query and data visualization
  - Based on Total Sales
    1. The high selling products are Hat, Shoe and Shirt
    2. South and East region are leading in sales